Bounding causal effects with an unknown mixture of informative and non-informative missingness: Bounding the average treatment effect

-\end{proposition} Proposition \ref{prop:1} follows by the law of iterated expectations and the fact that $Y$ is binary (or bounded and rescaled).
-This result has also been noted, in, for example, \cite{gabriel2023nonparametric, mattei2014identification}.
+Proposition \ref{prop:1} follows by the law of iterated expectations and the fact that $Y$ is binary (or bounded and rescaled).
+This result has also been noted, in, for example, \cite{mattei2014identification, gabriel2023nonparametric}.
+These bounds are sharp because they can be attained in the case where $\pi_a^\star(\bx) = \pi_a(\bx)$ and $\mu^\star_a(\bx) = a$ for all $\bx$ (for the upper bound) or $\mu^\star_a(\bx) = 1 - a$ for all $\bx$ (for the lower bound).
 Proofs for this and all subsequent propositions are available in Appendix \ref{app:proofs}.